neumino/neumino.github.io/movies.md

-### Space Sweepers
+### Bliss
-*Released on 2021-02-05, vote average 7.4*
+*Released on 2021-02-05, vote average 5.6*

-In the year 2092, space is full of dangerous floating garbage like discarded satellites and deserted spaceships.
-The crew of a space junk collector ship called The Victory discovers a humanoid robot that’s known to be a weapon of mass destruction.
-They get involved in a risky business deal and travel through space looking for garbage they can make money off of while also competing with rival junk collectors.
+A mind-bending love story following Greg who, after recently being divorced and then fired, meets the mysterious Isabel, a woman living on the streets and convinced that the polluted, broken world around them is just a computer simulation.
+Doubtful at first, Greg eventually discovers there may be some truth to Isabel’s wild conspiracy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/H1WYnJF1Pwo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZHtPm8v-yNw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>